 Staying hands on & learning

 Entrepreneurs by definition have to be able to learn a variety of disciplines in order to become successful and grow as a businessperson.
-Finances should be no difference as money is a qualifying action of how successful you are.
-It is able to get things done and used as one of your main resources to hire talent, grow as a company, and put forth your vision, when money matters most.
+Finances should be no different as money is a qualifying action of how successful you are.
+It is able to get things done and used as one of your main resources to hire talent, grow as a company, and put forth your vision when money matters most.